 If you’ve read to the end, I imagine you’re very interested in speeding up your workflow and presets are a great way of doing just that.
 So I think you’ll find my article on how to create your own Lightroom presets really helpful.

 If you have any questions about how to do batch editing in Lightroom, let us know in the comments.

-Also, I love good news, so if these Lightroom editing tips have helped you to speed up your workflow, share that too.
+Also, I love good news, so if my Lightroom editing tips have helped you to speed up your workflow, share that too.